open-telemetry/opentelemetry-ebpf-profiler/SECURITY.md

 - a denial of service attack by properly authenticated clients
 - availability-related attack to endpoints by properly authenticated clients

-Currently, the ebpf-profiler project considers the containers and executables which are being profiled to be "properly authenticated clients".
+Currently, the opentelemetry-ebpf-profiler project considers the containers and executables which are being profiled to be "properly authenticated clients".
 So this project **does not consider the following to be security vulnerabilities**: